Endotheline

 • Aldosterone release (ETB).

-Acute effects of the peptide ET-1 are, besides strong vasoconstriction, platelet aggregation, fibrosis, vascular hypertrophy and inflammatory reactions.
+Acute effects of the peptide ET-1 include strong vasoconstriction, platelet aggregation, fibrosis, vascular hypertrophy and inflammatory reactions.
 It can activate fibroblasts and macrophages and induce proliferation and procollagen synthesis in fibroblasts in addition to chemotaxis.
 The proliferation of endothelium, fibroblasts and vascular smooth muscle cells leads to vascular occlusion, necrosis and ulcers.
 Overexpression of ET-1 plays a crucial role in pulmonary arterial hypertension, collagenosis and pulmonary fibrosis.
-Elevated ET levels correlate with the severity and course of the disease.
+Elevated ET levels correlate with the severity and progression of the disease.
 Receptors for ET-1 have been abundantly detected in skin and pulmonary vessels.

-Endothelin-1 is stimulated by UV-B rays.
+Endothelin-1 is stimulated by UV-B radiation.
 The peptide is also produced by keratinocytes, among others.
 It promotes the proliferation, chemotaxis and melanin production of melanocytes.
 It also plays a decisive role in melanocyte homeostasis and migration (Haass NK et al. 2005).

 Note(s)This section has been translated automatically.